hashgraph/stablecoin-studio/backend/README.md

   - _signatures_: List of signatures already added to the transaction.
   - _keyList_: List of public keys associated to the account the transaction belongs to.
 These are the keys that have the right to sign the transaction.
   - _signedKeys_: List of public keys that have already signed the transaction (their signatures have been added to _signatures_).
+  - _startDate_: The date and time at which the transaction can eb submitted to the DLT.
   - _status_: Current status of the transaction.
 There are two options:
     - PENDING: transaction signature is still in progress.
     - SIGNED: all required keys have already signed the transaction, we can submit it to the Hedera DLT.
+    - EXPIRED : all transactions that cannot be submitted to the DLT anymore.
+Transactions can be submitted within a 3-minute window from their startDate.
+After that, the transaction is considered "expired" and can no longer be submitted (it must be recreated).
+    - ERROR : a transaction that is no longer valid.
+Some transactions are valid when created but become invalid due to subsequent transactions submitted immediately after their creation.
+In such cases, the transaction status is set to "error" by the "scheduled job" when trying to submit it.
   - _threshold_: minimum number of keys that must sign the transaction before we can submit to the network (update its status to _SIGNED_).
+- **Scheduled Job**: the scheduled job is a job that runs every 30 seconds and scans the DB looking for two types of transactions.
+  - Transactions ready to submit : transactions that have been signed by all the necessary keys and we are currently within its 3-minute validity time windows (3 minutes from its start date).
+The scheduled job will pick these transactions and submit them to the DLT.
+    - If the transaction succeeds, it is immediatly removed frm the DB.
+    - If the transaction fails, its status is set to "ERROR"
+  - Expired Transactions : These are "pending" or "signed" transactions whose start date is more than 3 minutes ago.
+The scheduled job will change the status of these transactions to "expired."

 # Overview